-Your organization’s devices may contain sensitive data such as financial, PII (personal identifying information), or client information on it.
-Before you dispose of computer hardware you must first delete your personal information from the hard drive so it doesn’t end up in the hands of an identity thief.
+Your organization’s devices may contain sensitive data such as financial, PII (personal identifying information), or client information.
+Before you dispose of any hardware you must first delete your personal information so it doesn’t end up in the hands of an identity thief.
 Here’s how.

-Before you get rid of your old device, consider about what important information you want to save and how much storage space will you need to save that information.
+Pinpoint your storage needs.
+Before you get rid of old devices, consider about what important information needs to be saved, where you want to save it, and how much storage space will be needed.

 Transfer your files to your new computer.
-If you bought a new computer, you can transfer information from your old computer to the new one.
-Most operating system manufacturers have support articles that tell you how to do this.
+If you bought a new computer, you can transfer information from your old computer.
+If you bought a new computer, most operating system manufacturers have support articles online to walk you through how to do this.

 Migrate files to your organization’s network.
 This will allow for…

-Upload your files in the cloud.
+- Upload your files in the cloud.
 There are many cloud storage services that let you save files and data online.
 You may be familiar with some, like Google Drive, Evernote, Dropbox, or iCloud, but there are many others out there.
-Many of these services come with some free storage space and you can pay for more storage.
+Many of these services come with some free storage space, and you can pay for more if needed.

 When you save your information in the cloud, you’re trusting someone else to keep that information safe.
 If you’re thinking about using cloud storage, find out what level of privacy or security the different services offer.
 Do they have privacy and security settings you can adjust?